Boulder08/chunknorris/README.md

 properties correspond to the final encoded video.
 - Example: --qadjust-crop 0,280,0,280
 - Default: 0,0,0,0

+**--qadjust-threads**: Sets the number of threads for Vapoursynth.
+In case of VSHIP, you may need to set a lower amount if its internal adjusting method still uses too much GPU memory.
+- Example: --qadjust-threads 8
+- Default: for vszip and the deprecated vapoursynth-ssimulacra2, the number of detected threads - 2.
+For VSHIP, Vapoursynth default.

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.